trailofbits/flying-sandbox-monster/README.md

 # Flying Sandbox Monster

-A proof-of-concept application that sandboxes the Malware Protection engine within an AppContainer on Windows written in Rust.
-There is only support for 32-bit builds at this time.
-There is some trickery performed to make things work since this is a proof-of-concept that interfaces with an undocumented DLL.
+A proof-of-concept application that sandboxes the Malware Protection engine in an AppContainer on Windows, written in Rust.
+Flying Sandbox Monster only supports 32-bit builds at this time.
+Note: there is some _trickery_ performed to make things work since this is a proof-of-concept that interfaces with an undocumented DLL.

 ![WannaCry Detection Demo](https://github.com/trailofbits/flying-sandbox-monster/raw/master/demo.gif)